Firesphere/silverstripe-social/README.md

 * This module is given "as is" and I am not responsible for any damage it might do to your brain, dog, cat, house, computer or website.
 * Code Comments should not be taken too seriously, since I'm bad at writing serious code-comments.
 * Please use the Issue-tracker, otherwise I get lost too.
-* This is a port of a non-released SS2.4 newsmodule I wrote.
-It might not be entirely "up to code" yet.

 ## Actual license